darius/cant/README.md

-The goal of Smalltalkiness motivated the incredibly slow implementation strategy to start with, where the interpreter internals are reified into meta-objects all the time with no optimization, and even primitive objects execute via high-level scripts.
+The goal of Smalltalkiness motivated the incredibly slow implementation strategy to start with, where the interpreter internals always appear as meta-objects with no optimization, and even primitive objects execute via high-level scripts (in lib/runtime.scm).